snoozleEmily/transcriptor/README.md

 ---

 #### **Other Operating Systems**
-If you're working on a different operating system, follow these steps:
+If you're working on a different operating system `or want to manually arrange your setup`, follow these steps:

 1. **Install Python and Git**:
    - [Python](https://www.python.org/downloads/)